 - Prove that you have a qualifying income

 There are other options available like the housing counseling assistance program.
-There are also assistance options besides federally managed assistance opportunities.
+Also, there are assistance options that are not federally managed.
 You may want to consider options that are provided by charitable organizations or your state government.
 State programs may include aid options that help with emergency rent, making money fast, free money management counseling, and more.

 A lot of charities also provide one-time assistance options for qualifying individuals.
-These funds can go towards housing costs like a security deposit.
-All programs vary so make sure to see what the requirements are to qualify.
+These funds can go towards housing costs, like a security deposit.
+All programs vary in eligibility requirements, so make sure to see what the requirements are to qualify.
+Typically, programs rely on your income as a main factor of eligibility.
+Since the main goal of housing assistance is to help low-income families and individuals, you will need to be under the low-income bracket.
+(Technically, the poorer you are then the better, in these types of situations.)

 The application process can vary significantly.
-Some states allow online applications, others only allow mail-in applications, and some prefer that the applicant visits a physical office.
-The best course of action for you to take is to contact your local public housing authority to see what you will need in order to qualify.
-Before applying, you want to make sure you have documentation ready like your:
+Some states allow online applications, while others only allow mail-in applications.
+You might find that some prefer the applicant to visit a physical office.
+The best course of action for you to take is to contact your local Public Housing Authority.
+Your local PHA will help you find out what you need in order to qualify for these programs.
+Before applying, you want to make sure you have documentation ready like:

 - Social Security numbers for all the members of the household